.NET Baby Steps: Part VII - Caching

 Cache Example

-Now I change the PrintTimes method to incorporate the caching by creating an ObjectCache which I set to use the default MemoryCache instance.
-I can check if the cache contains an object using the .Contains method, I retrieve from the cache using the .Get method and I add to the cache using the .Add method:
+Now I modify the PrintTimes method to incorporate caching by creating an ObjectCache that uses the default MemoryCache instance.
+I can check if the cache contains an object using the .Contains method, retrieve it with .Get, and add to it using .Add:

 private static void PrintTimes()